kitnato/neverquest/source/data/manual.md

 #### Medic

-Offers full healing in exchange for essence.
+Offers full healing & stamina recovery in exchange for essence.
 Also sells [bandages](#bandages) that fully restore health.

 #### Mercenary